Do you ever hear yourself saying any of these phrases that have become all too common in homes across the world these days?

 Discuss these family technology rules with your kids so they understand the “why”.
 Feel free to share with them recent research about tech addiction or the problems that too much technology can create for kids (Lack of attention span, depressions, anxiety, poor grades, social isolation)

-It doesn’t need to be a big lecture, but most kids really do want a healthy family and when they know rules are being put in place to protect them, they know you’re doing your job as their parents.
+It doesn’t need to be a big lecture, but most kids really do want healthy boundaries and when they know rules are being put in place to protect them, they know you’re doing your job as their parents.
 While they may act annoyed, the lasting result are kids who feel more secure and confident.

 1. Technology is a Privilege Not a Right